dylan-lang/dylan-programming-book/source/design.rst

 -----------------------------

-We need to define classes that represent the objects in Figures `Objects in a simple airport. <design.htm#83800>`_ and `Transitions between sky and gate for outbound and inbound aircraft. <design.htm#41337>`_.
-Note that the application displays information about the path of an aircraft from gate to sky and sky to gate; the aircraft stops at the gate and does not enter the terminal itself.
+We need to define classes that represent the objects in Figures :ref:`objects-in-simple-airport` and :ref:`transitions-sky-gate` Note that the application displays information about the path of an aircraft from gate to sky and sky to gate; the aircraft stops at the gate and does not enter the terminal itself.
 Therefore, we do not need to define a terminal class.
 Our design includes these airport classes:

     ``<airport>``, ``<gate>``, ``<taxiway>``, ``<runway>``, ``<sky>``,
     ``<vehicle>``, ``<aircraft>``